thewh1teagle/pyclassifier/README.md

 ### Contributing

-0. Open issue
+1. Open issue
-1. Fork the repo
+2. Fork the repo
-2. Implement what is needed (no blobs in repo, host datasets or demo models externally)
+3. Implement what is needed (no blobs in repo, host datasets or demo models externally)
-3. Run testcases: `find . -name 'test_*py' -exec python -m unittest '{}' \;`
+4. Add tests as needed
+5. Experimentally install the package: `pip install -e .`
+6. Run all testcases: `pip install pytest` and then `python3 -m pytest`
-4. Contribute a pull request
+7. Contribute a pull request

 ### License